-In addition, the bill revises the application process for obtaining a permit to carry a handgun.
+In addition, the committee substitute revises the application process for obtaining a permit to carry a handgun.
 Under current law, a person applying for a permit to carry a handgun is required to provide endorsements from three people who have known the applicant for at least three years and can attest that he or she is of good moral character and behavior.
-The bill requires an applicant to provide endorsements from five people who are unrelated to the applicant.
+The committee substitute requires an applicant to provide endorsements from four people who are unrelated to the applicant.
 The persons providing the endorsement are to provide relevant information, including the nature and extent of their relationship with the applicant and information concerning their knowledge of the applicant's use of drugs or alcohol.
-The bill also requires the chief of police or superintendent, as appropriate, to interview the applicant and persons providing the endorsement.
-The interviewer is to inquire whether the applicant is likely to engage in conduct that would result in harm to the applicant Additionally, the interviewer is to inquire whether the or others. applicant has any history of threats or acts of violence by the applicant directed toward self or others or any history of use, attempted use, or threatened use of physical force by the applicant against another person, or other incidents implicating the criteria that would disqualify a person from obtaining an FPIC or PPH.
+The committee substitute also requires the chief of police or superintendent, as appropriate, to interview the applicant and persons providing the endorsement.
+The interviewer is to inquire whether the applicant is likely to engage in conduct that would result in harm to the applicant or others.
+Additionally, the interviewer is to inquire whether the applicant has any history of threats or acts of violence by the applicant directed toward self or others or any history of use, attempted use, or threatened use of physical force by the applicant against another person, or other incidents implicating the criteria that would disqualify a person from obtaining an FPIC or PPH.
 The chief of police or the superintendent also may require information from the applicant or any other person pertaining to publicly available statements posted or published online by the applicant.
-The bill also extends from 60 to 90 days the time frame which the superintendent or chief of police is required to approve or deny an application for a permit to carry a handgun.
+The committee substitute extends from 60 to 90 days the time frame which the superintendent or chief of police is required to approve or deny an application for a permit to carry a handgun.

-The bill also requires the Superintendent of State Police to establish a training requirement in the lawful and safe handling and storage of firearms for persons who obtain a permit to carry a handgun.
+The committee substitute also requires the Superintendent of State Police to establish a training requirement in the lawful and safe handling and storage of firearms for persons who obtain a permit to carry a handgun.
 The training requirement is to consist of an online course of instruction, in-person classroom instruction, and target training.
-The training is to include, but not be limited to, demonstration of a level of proficiency in the use of a handgun in such manner as required by the superintendent and training on justification in the use of deadly force under State law.
-The bill requires the training to include demonstration of a level of proficiency in the use of a handgun in a manner as may be required by the superintendent and training on justification in the use of deadly force under State law.
-A person who obtained a permit to carry a handgun prior to the bill's effective date would be required to complete the classroom instruction and target training within 90 days of the bill's effective date.
+The committee substitute requires the training to include demonstration of a level of proficiency in the use of a handgun in a manner as may be required by the superintendent and training on justification in the use of deadly force under State law.
+A person who obtained a permit to carry a handgun prior to the committee substitute's effective date would be required to complete the classroom instruction and target training within 90 days of the committee substitute's effective date.